uiowa/uiowa/policies/index.md

 Once a website is removed due to inactivity, a copy of the site content cannot be restored.

+## Domain Changes

+Each request to change a website's domain will be reviewed on case-by-case basis.
+Complications can arise with absolute URLs within the site content.
+Changing a website's domain is a multi-step process and will be billed to the site owner.
+In some cases, it may be more cost effective for the site owner to request a replacement website and move content manually.
+As the existing site might be linked to from other sites, the site owner is responsible for advertising the change to campus and others.

 ## Platform Updates